robertheeter/uroflo/README.md

 # uroflo
-Scripts for running automated CBI device
+Scripts for running automated CBI device.

 ## Setup
 Run on the following commands on the Raspberry Pi to clone the repository, setup a virtual environment, and install the required packages: